ericzrinsky/discogs/case_study.md

 ### Thanks

-Huge amount of thanks go out to my good friends Stephen Dyer, Paul Caddaciottu, and Leigh Stuckey who quickly volunteered to help me out and provided me with their record collection data.
+Many thanks go out to my good friends (Stephen Dyer, Paul Caddaciottu, and Leigh Stuckey) who quickly volunteered to help me and provided their record collection data for my experimentation.

 [Back To Top](#top)